ROH July: Intentional Tension and Taking Notes

 Pre-requisites:

-- People tying: a solid single column of your choice, familiarity with basic frictions, some understanding of tension and rope handling
+People tying: a solid single column of your choice, familiarity with half-hitches and munter hitches, good tension and rope handling.

-- People being tied: Good communication from inside rope, ability to give feedback
+People being tied: Good communication from inside rope, ability to identify nerve and circulation issues.

 Rope 101